Content

 Dependency Map has a toolbar at the top of the page with the following buttons:

-• Redo – click to reapply previously undone changes.
-The tooltip displays details about what will be undone.
+Redo – click to reapply previously undone changes.
+The tooltip displays details about what

-Dependency Map supports changing issue fields by dragging and dropping issues in the diagram.
-This is available when the issues are organized in rows and/or columns.
+Dependency Map supports changing work item fields by dragging and dropping work items in the diagram.
+This is available when the work items are organized in rows and/or columns.

-A change is done by dragging an issue from one cell to another.
+A change is done by dragging an work item from one cell to another.
 This allows the user to change either one or two fields.

 A change can be reverted by clicking “Undo” (as long as the reverse change is permitted – see Limitations).